allocate - allocate virtual memory

 DESCRIPTION

-The allocate system call creates a new allocation in the virtual address space of the calling process.
-The length argument specifies the length of the allocation in bytes which will be rounded up to the hardware page size (4KB for IA32).
+the allocation in bytes which will be rounded up to the hardware page size

-The kernel chooses the address at which to create the allocation; the address of the new allocation is returned in *addr as the result of the call, and is always page aligned.
+The kernel chooses the address at which to create the allocation;

-All newly allocated memory is zero-filled, readable, and writeable.
-In addition, the is_X argument is a boolean that allows newly allocated memory to be marked as executable (non-zero) or non-executable (zero).
+In addition, the is_X argument is a boolean that allows newly allocated

 The allocate function is invoked through system call number 5.